Prahsys/prahsys-documentation-v2/docs/Payment Interfaces/paysession-interface.md

 ---
 title: PaySession
-excerpt: This is the Prahsys PaySession Interface with all its methods and properties.
+excerpt: >-
+  After loading the PaySession script, the PaySession object is loaded to the window.
+Here is the interface for the PaySession.
 deprecated: false
 hidden: false
 metadata: